-The remainder of this article, together with the photographs, were taken from the June 8, 2001 issue of the Kennedy Space Center magazine, Spaceport News.
+The remainder of this article, together with the photographs below, were taken from the June 8, 2001 issue of the Kennedy Space Center magazine, Spaceport News.

 The Kennedy Space Center Railroad is a vital part of the transportation system at KSC.